Legalized Marijuana may be Prosecuted by the Federal Government According to Latest Justice Department Policy

 Contact The Wright Law Group, P.C.

 If you or someone you know are facing drug charges here in Nevada, let the attorneys at The Wright Law Group, P.C. help you.
 We make it a point to stay up to date on the latest changes in to both state and federal drug laws.
 With more than 25 years of legal experience, the attorneys at the Wright Law Group are well equipped to assist you.
-Please call us at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.